 According to the correlation matrix and the scatterplot, there is a strong multicollinearity problem.
 So we use Lasso to select the predictors.
 As the output in Pic(3.2.3), after considering the correlation, we decide follow predictors into our first model.

-CTA_TRAIN_STATIONS, BIKE_ROUTES, CBD, CAPACITY, MINORITY, EDU
+CTA_TRAIN_STATIONS, CTA_TRAIN_STATIONS, BIKE_ROUTES, POPULATION_SQ_MILE, CBD, CAPACITY, MINORITY, EDU , avgbf